Prospective Marriage & Partner Visas for Australia

 To be eligible as a spouse applicant for a Partner visa in Australia you must provide that you and your partner are committed to a shared life together to the exclusion of all others, your relationship with your spouse is genuine and continuing, you must either live with your spouse or not live apart on a permanent basis and your marriage must be valid under Australian law.

-The processing time for a spouse visa can be quite lengthy.
-Roughly 75% of applicants have a processing time of 23 months.
+The processing time for a spouse visa can sometimes be quite lengthy.
+Approximately 50% of applications are processed in 10 months and 90% of applications being processed in 16 months.

 If you apply for your partner visa while you are in Australia, you will be issued a bridging visa until your partner visa has finished processing.
 You must be in Australia when the Department makes a decision on your visa application.
-If you applied for your Partner visa offshore, you will not be granted a bridging visa for the interim processing period and will need to be offshore when the Department is ready to make a decision on your visa.
+If you applied for your Partner visa offshore, you will not be granted a bridging visa for the interim processing period and must comply by the conditions of your current visa.

-If you applied for your Partner visa offshore, you would need to hold an appropriate alternative visa to enter Australia before your Partner visa has been approved.
-You must also be aware that you must be offshore at the time the Department makes a decision on your substantive visa.
+If you applied for your Partner visa offshore, you would need to hold an appropriate visa (such as a tourist or Visitor (subclass 600) visa) to enter Australia before your Partner visa has been approved.